Gibson '60s Hummingbird Gallery

 Ultra Rare!
 Hummingbird from its first year of release

-In 1960, this Hummingbird debuted as Gibson's first square-shoulder-shaped model.
+In 1960, this Hummingbird emerged as Gibson's first square-shoulder-shaped model.

 Only 156 units were shipped in its first year.
 The following year saw a significant increase to 595 units.
-Its flamboyant appearance proved popular with rock musicians, and shipments ballooned to 1,364 units just three years later.
+Its flamboyant appearance caught on with rock musicians, and by the third year, shipments ballooned to 1,364 units.
 This record alone shows just how rare the first year models are, making them legendary instruments that are virtually impossible to find now, over 60 years later.
 A defining characteristic of this first year is undoubtedly the Cherry Sunburst color.

 Similar to the Les Paul Standard models manufactured from 1958 to 1960, known as "bursts," the sunburst colors from that era show varied fading patterns over time.
 This was achieved by applying a pigment-based yellow paint, a dye-based paint was applied to the rim to create a reddish hue. and that red tends to fade easily.
-This, combined with various aging effects, means each guitar develops its own unique character.
+This means each guitar develops its own unique character over time.

 In 1960, the burst saw a change to a red-based paint, and many examples still retain a vivid red sunburst today.
 Regarding this Hummingbird, the redness on the rim has faded, resulting in a light brown hue.
-Overall, it has developed into what is known as a honey burst appearance.
+Overall, it has developed into what is often called a honey burst appearance.
 While individual variations exist, it's truly a miracle that it has achieved such a beautiful finish.

 Gibson 1960 Hummingbird Tobacco Sunburst